-If more boys grew up with a 22 rifle, if more men spent their weekends with a 22 rifle, and if more mothers shared a 22 rifle with their daughters, maturity would thrive, and the world be a much more pleasant place.
+If more boys grew up with a 22 rimfire rifle, if more men spent their weekends with a 22 rifle, and if more mothers shared a 22 rifle with their daughters, maturity would thrive, and the world be a much more pleasant place.
 A rimfire rifle is the tool all shooters should be started on.
 They’re the most fun and affordable guns to shoot, and a house without one is as desolate as a Monday is long.
-Here are the ten best rimfire rifles of all time that are still in production.

 Engineered by the man who designed the AR 15, this takedown rimfire rifle was conceptualized as a survival gun for Air Force pilots.
 They’re reliable, accurate, and the ideal behind-the-truck-seat rifle.
 The AR 7 is also offered in a survival kit for $550 with a bunch of good-day-gone-bad goodies including a Buck knife, food bars, and a space blanket.